 a.
 Recommendations and/or implementation guidelines

+Recommendation 2 from the 2007 policy is affirmed under Topic 24: String Similarity Evaluations.
+Recommendation 2 is also relevant to this topic.
-Affirmation 21.1: The Working Group affirms that following recommendations from the 2007 policy:

-Recommendation 5: “Strings must not be a Reserved Word.”
+Affirmation 21.1: The Working Group affirms Recommendation 5 from the 2007 policy, which states: “Strings must not be a Reserved Word.”

-Recommendation 2: “Strings must not be confusingly similar to an existing top-level domain.”

 Affirmation 21.2: The Working Group supports continuing to reserve as unavailable for delegation those strings at the top level that were considered Reserved Names and were unavailable for delegation in the 2012 round.